On the Learnability of Watermarks for Language Models: Introduction

 \section{Introduction}

-As large language models (LLMs) become more capable and widely used, watermarking language model outputs becomes increasingly important to mitigate potential harms and misuses of LLMs.
-Watermarking enables statistical detection of model-generated text, which enables enforcing policies around LLM usage, e.g., removing LLM-generated disinformation from social media platforms or detecting academic dishonesty.
-Another proposed use case of watermarking is identifying text provenance, i.e., tracing a text back to the specific LLM that generated it \citep{abdelnabi2021adversarial,kuditipudi2023robust}.
+As language models (LMs) become more capable and widely used, watermarking LM outputs becomes increasingly important to mitigate potential harms and misuses of LMs.
+Watermarking enables statistical detection of LM-generated text, which enables enforcing policies on LM usage, e.g., removing LM-generated disinformation from social media platforms or detecting academic dishonesty.
+Another proposed use case of watermarking is identifying the provenance of text, i.e., tracing text to the specific LM that generated it \citep{abdelnabi2021adversarial,kuditipudi2023robust}.

-Recent works have demonstrated that it is possible for an LLM provider to inject specific, known watermark patterns into text using specialized decoding algorithms \citep{kirchenbauer2023, aaronson2023, kuditipudi2023robust}, but little is known about whether these watermarks are learnable by a model.
-The learnability of watermarks has significant implications for the real-world deployment of watermarks, as it could enable downstream applications and adversarial attacks.
+Recent works have shown that it is possible for an LM provider to inject specific, known watermark signals into text using specialized decoding algorithms \citep{kirchenbauer2023, aaronson2023, kuditipudi2023robust}, but little is known about whether these watermarks are learnable by a model.
+The learnability of watermarks has significant implications for the real-world deployment of watermarks, as it could enable downstream applications and adversarial spoofing attacks.

-In this work, we study the learnability of watermarks by studying \textit{\wbased watermarking}, which involves learning parameters for a language model that cause it to generate watermarked text under its natural sampling distribution, without using a special decoding-time watermark algorithm.
-Our investigation is motivated by its relevant implications for two applications: developing watermarking for open language models and the possibility of watermark spoofing attacks.
+In this work, we study the learnability of watermarks by studying \textit{\wbased watermarking}, which involves learning parameters for a language model that cause it to generate watermarked text under its natural sampling distribution, without using a special decoding-time watermarking algorithm.
+Our investigation is motivated by its relevant implications for two applications: (i) developing watermarking for open language models and (ii) spoofing watermarks.

-Existing watermarking methods depend upon using a specialized decoding algorithm.
-This makes them too brittle for open models, as users will use a variety of decoding algorithms due to user choice, different inference infrastructures and environments, etc. \Wbased watermarking removes the reliance on a specialized decoder and is robust to changes in decoding algorithm, making it a necessary step towards building open models that generate watermarked text using only their weights.
+First, existing watermarking methods depend upon using a specialized decoding algorithm, making them too inflexible for open LMs.
+For open LMs, where the weights are released, a user can use an ordinary decoding algorithm and generate non-watermarked text, whether intentionally or not.
+We find that \wbased watermarking works with standard decoding strategies, removing the reliance on a specialized decoder.
+This makes it a promising first step towards developing watermarking for open LMs.
+However, we also find that \wbased watermarking capabilities can be removed by fine-tuning on normal text, indicating that improving robustness to fine-tuning is an important remaining challenge.